koalamer/conust/README.md

 ## Encoded Format Description

+If you would like to implement the algorithm in another language or just see how it works, here is the format description of the generated tokens:

 Encoding an empty string results in an empty string.

 For non empty input all trailing and heading zeros are ignored, and the first digit of the encoded number X will be: